Elon Musk: This has been the most painful year of my career

 Asked if exhaustion was physically affecting him, he told The Times: "It's not been great, actually.
 I've had friends come by who are really concerned."

+The 47-year-old, who's known for his relentless work ethic, said in the interview that he had recently been putting in as much as 120 hours a week.

+"There were times when I didn't leave the factory for three or four days — days when I didn't go outside," Musk said.
+"This has really come at the expense of seeing my kids.
+And seeing friends."

-He admitted he has had trouble sleeping: "It is often a choice of no sleep or Ambien."
+"It is often a choice of no sleep or Ambien," he said, referring to an insomnia medication.

 Related: Elon Musk says he expects Saudis to fund plan to take Tesla private